ostrokach/uniparc_xml_parser/README.md

 ## Roadmap

+- [ ] Add support for writing Apache Parquet files directly.
+- [ ] Add support for writing output to object stores (such as S3 and GCS).
-- [ ] Keep everything in bytes all the way until output.
+- [ ] Avoid decoding the input into strings (keep everything as bytes throughout).

 ## FAQ (Frequently Asked Questions)